 I also participate to several research initiatives that, jointly with several colleagues, we hope will help disseminate theoretical research in accounting.

 The accounting theory e-journal is part of the SSRN network and distributes new working papers in accounting theory through a weekly newsletter with abstracts and a working paper repository.
-You can subscribe to the ejournal at www.ssrn.com/arn/index.html, click Subject Matter e-journal on the left-hand side and then click on "subscribe" next to accounting theory.
-Also, when you upload a paper on ssrn, you can choose the accounting theory e-journal.
+You can subscribe to the ejournal at https://www.ssrn.com/en/index.cfm/subscribe/.

-The JATC meetings is organized one day prior to the AAA annual meeting and features five to seven papers, now going into its fourth year.
+The JATC meetings is organized one day prior to the AAA annual meeting and features five to seven papers, now going into its sixth year.
 The audience is diverse with a special focus on new researchers in the field and novel methodologies/ideas.
-This year's event is jointly organized with A. Beyer from Stanford, J. Caskey from UCLA, C. Corona from Carnegie Mellon, P. Gao from U. of Chicago and X. Meng from NYU.
+This year's event is jointly organized with UCSD, with H. Friedman (UCLA), M. Heinle (Wharton), Y. Zhang (GWU), M. Ye (Toronto), I. Marinovic (Stanford) and X. Meng (NYU).
 More information about the event can be found at www.accountingtheory.org.